Hard Drive Appears Empty But Isn't? Fix It Now!

 Hard disks showing empty but space occupied can be caused by diverse reasons.
 The following are the possible reasons:

-✦ Hard drive files are hidden - Files or folders are hidden, causing data not to be displayed.
+✦ Hard drive files are hidden- Files or folders are hidden, causing data not to be displayed.

 ✦ Hard drive is attacked by virus/malware - Viruses or malware delete or hide hard drive files, causing data to disappear but still taking up storage space.

-✦ Hard drive is corrupted - Improper plugging and unplugging operations or other reasons cause the hard drive to become corrupted and files not be displayed correctly.
+✦ Hard drive is corrupted- Improper plugging and unplugging operations or other reasons cause the hard drive to become corrupted and files not be displayed correctly.

 Luckily, many ways can help you to get back hidden files, retrieve files from viruses, or recover corrupted hard drive.
+You can check the following chart to go straight to the recommended methods quickly:

 Hard drive appears empty but isn't - 7 useful fixes